guhangnanam/GuessTheFlag/README.md

 This is my first ever flutter project and its a game that features separate flag icons which functionas buttons for the player to click.
 The player must guess the flag of the country displayed.
 Their score is tracked.

 ## Installation
 The game is written in Dart using the Flutter package which both need to be installed in order for the code to be used.
 I personally used the Android Studio IDE but you can use any IDE capable of running Flutter and writing code in Dart.
+Be sure to install all of the appropriate fonts and image files needed for the game.
+You may need to edit your pubspec.yaml file for the game to function properly on your system.

 ## Contributing
 Pull requests are welcome.
 For major changes however please open up an issue for me to read before approving your change.